lullis/nofollow/README.md

 If everything goes well: you should be able to `vagrant ssh` to ssh into the box and get to bash with an already-activated virtualenv.
-`cd code/modules` and `pip install -e boris cindy kip` will install the dependency packages in editable mode.
+`cd code/submodules`, `git submodule update` and `pip install -e boris cindy kip` will install the dependency packages in editable mode.

 After that:

  - `django-admin migrate` to run the migrations
+ - `django-admin createsuperuser` to get an admin account (follow the instructions)
  - `django-admin runserver 0.0.0.0:8000` will get the application running
  - (On another shell) `celery worker -A nofollow -B -l info` will start celery tasks and periodic tasks.

+With everything running, you should be able to go to http://192.168.23.15:8000/ and be redirected to the admin login page.
+After logging in, you should be redirected to the home page, and add either links or feeds.

 ### Installation

 #### Warnings

- - *this section is certainly incomplete and assumes you are experienced enough with deploying web services on the public internet, as well as with the risks of doing so.*
+ - **this section is certainly incomplete and assumes you are experienced enough with deploying web services on the public internet, as well as with the risks of doing so.**

  - This procedure assumes Ubuntu as the target Operating System.
 You may have to change some of the package names or install methods for other distros/OSes